The Riker’s den - present day

 “I know,” Lucas whispered into his shoulder.
 “But it would be strange not to play.”
 That was why he came closer to a table in the back and glanced at the monitors.
 Amateurs.
 The first game was about breaking into the sewage system’s security.
 Simulated one, as any in this contest, but they couldn’t even properly calculate odds!

-“What?” surprised loud voice of Perl forced him to frown.
+“What?” the surprised and loud voice of Perl forced him to frown.
 “It’s ten to one!”

-“He has a good head and the others have little experience with NT three.
-Easy money, friend.”
+“He has a good head and the others have little experience with NT-3.
+Easy money, my friend.”
 Talking to himself wasn’t that much out of the norm, because some visitors even screamed at nothing than an air.
 His watches blinked - Pearl bet on Reider three thousand.
 It was as always - with some starting capital, it wasn’t hard to make money.

 “Logging out.”
 Before Lucas could react, his friend abandoned him.

 The young punk grinned and raised a glass with a yellow liquor in it.
-“Congratulations on avoiding Hawk.”
+“Congratulations on surviving another week.”

 “Thank you?”
 Lucas drank his glass in one go and faced his opponent.
-He couldn’t move, because then anyone would see how scared he was.
+He stood frozen, afraid that any movement would betray the fear that gripped him.
 Not that his feet listened to him right now.

-Jeffrey grinned again and slowly walked towards him.
-“Charlie is operating fiercer than I expected, that means I prefer to aid her.
+Jeffrey's approach was slow, but his grin was spreading wider with every step.
+“Charlie is operating fiercer than I expected.
+That means I prefer to aid her.
 She almost faced Dmitry and that would be a catastrophe.”
 It was really a bizarre scene - a young kid terrified a man with a robust frame.

 “Pardon?”
-Lucas asked, but still his body refused to move.
+Lucas asked, but his body wouldn't budge.
 Last time he fought with him and even talked, but since then he dug deeper and found out how the ring dealt with folks like him.

+Jeffrey's face lit up with recognition.
 “Ah, an explanation is in order.
 Have you noticed our simulation?”
 Lucas could only nod.
 “See, that’s correct, but have you identified why?”
 Same as before; Lucas shook his head.
-Jeffrey sighed and glanced towards the glimmering lights in the city.
+Jeffrey let out a heavy sigh and couldn't help but look towards the twinkling lights of the city.

 Jeffrey leaned on a window and sipped from his glass as Lucas finally opened his mouth and said, “Am I simulated?”

 Everything clicked in Lucas’ mind.
 Now it made sense - everything he uncovered in the last month.
-The young punk might lie, or not tell all the truth, but if he didn’t kill him, that was enough for Lucas.
+Whether Jeffrey was being completely truthful, Lucas didn’t care as long as they did not kill him.
 “I see.”
-On the outside, he had a stoic expression, but his mind worked in overdrive.
+On the outside, he had a stoic expression, but his mind worked in an overdrive.

 “Tell Charlie to stay clear of other heroes.
 I’ll visit her soon and explain what she needs to know.”
 A watch blinked with light, but Lucas ignored it.
 “Reider lost, huh?”
 Jeffrey grinned and left Lucas perplexed and without money.